AILab-FOI/ModelMMORPG/README.md

 USERNAME = 'your username'
 PASSWORD = 'your password'
 CHARACTER = 0 # the index of your registered character - 1
+KBFOLDER = '/path/to/kbs' # Path were you want to store your agents' knowledge bases
 ```

 To test the low-level interface run